MohammadAdib/MavADSB/README.md

 UAS connected ADSB rx: https://uavionix.com/products/pingrx-pro/

-It is still recommended to use the above, however when not available this software should suffice.
+It is still recommended to use the above for least latency.
+However paired with this software the range is greatly extended.
 Enjoy :)